suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 **Results**: After completing this exercise, you will have successfully created new user accounts in Azure AD.

-## Exercise 2: Assigning Administrative Roles in Azure AD
+## Exercise 2: Assigning Administrative Roles in Entra ID

 ### Scenario